-Between the ages of 3 and 5, children reach many of the major milestones that are key to social-emotional and physical development.
-Here are a few resources to help you prepare for these big moments:
+Between the ages of 3 and 5, children reach several major milestones that are key for social-emotional and physical development.
+Here are a few resources to help you as you give your child the best start possible:

 - Starting Daycare: Making the move to daycare is a big step – both for children and their parents!
 We have tips for finding the best childcare for your little one and adjusting to this new way of life.

-- Developing Language Skills: Storytime provides a great opportunity to foster language development in your child while enhancing memory, developing listening skills and promoting personal expression.
+- Developing Language Skills: Storytime provides a great opportunity to foster language development in your child while enhancing memory and listening skills in addition to promoting personal expression.

 - Riding a Bike: Learning how to ride a bike is a big step and can help lay the foundation for a lifetime of physical activity.
 But when is the right time for your child to learn and how can you help?